teismar/teismar/README.md

 ###

-<h3 align="left">About Me</h3>
+<h3 align="left">I am...</h3>

 ###

 <p align="left">
-  I'm an IT Security student passionate about developing my skills in IT security, incident response, and network security.
+  ...an IT Security student passionate about developing my skills in IT security, incident response, and network security.
 Currently, I am part of Telekom Security's Threat Intelligence Team, where I contribute to identifying and mitigating cyber threats.
 My academic experiences have equipped me with a robust foundation in securing digital environments, and I am continually seeking opportunities to expand my knowledge and expertise in the cybersecurity field.
 </p>

 ###